xuyiyang0409/docs/NEO_Design_comp_2018/NEO-Design-Competition.md

 NEO is an original public chain project.
 Many of its concepts are original and self-defined, representing essential parts of the ecosystem.
 To explain and promote these concepts to the public, we are now collecting icons related to NEO ecosystem.

 The design should demonstrate the features and roles of each concept, fits in harmony with the overall visual style of NEO and also reflects the design philosophy of NEO.
 Competitors are required to choose at least 5 out of the 10 concepts given below.
-See detailed descriptions of each concept (here).
+See detailed descriptions of NEO white book (http://docs.neo.org/zh-cn/whitepaper.html).

 NEO Gas / NEO Asset / NEO  Contract / NEO VM / NEO DevPack / NEO ID / NEO FS / NEO X / NEO QS / NEO message